Wuentin/InvokeRogueDC/README.md

 ```

 # Purpose
-InvokeRogueDC aims to automate the creation of a machine account functioning as a domain controller.
+InvokeRogueDC aims to automate the creation of a domain controller machine account.
 Domain controllers have DCSync rights, enabling persistence within the domain and bypassing certain detection rules.
 Use of this tool requires elevated domain privileges.

 # ToDo